luaposix/luaposix/README.md

 3. Save horizontal space by only using SPACEs where the parser requires them.

+4. Use vertical space to separate out compound statements to help the coverage reports discover untested lines.

-4. No non-POSIX APIs; no platform-specific code.
+5. No non-POSIX APIs; no platform-specific code.
 When wrapping APIs introduced in POSIX 2001 or later, add an appropriate #if.
 If your platform isn't quite POSIX, you may find a gnulib module to bridge the gap.
 If absolutely necessary, use luke feature tests.

-5. Thin wrappers: although some existing code contradicts this, wrap POSIX APIs in the simplest way possible.
+6. Thin wrappers: although some existing code contradicts this, wrap POSIX APIs in the simplest way possible.
 If necessary, more convenient wrappers can be added in Lua (posix.lua).